 How To Tell If You Have Wind Damage To Your Roof

 The effect that wind damage has on your roof depends on the type of roof you have, as well as the range and power of the winds.

-That’s why it’s important to immediately inspect your roof after a storm or wind event (of course, wait until the weather event is over and things are safe – and always call a professional if you’re unsure or don’t want to get up on a ladder on your roof).
+That’s why it’s important to immediately inspect your roof after a storm or wind event (of course, wait until the weather event is over and things are safe – and always call a local roofer if you’re unsure or don’t want to get up on a ladder on your roof).

 You can start by checking for missing or curled, cracked, torn, or otherwise damaged shingles on your rooftop and around your home or other property, since shingles or other roofing materials may have blown off during the wind events.

 Sometimes, you may be able to address the wind damage problem yourself, particularly if you are handy and experienced with DIY repairs and the damage is relatively localized (think less than 30% of the overall roof).

 However, if you suspect the damage is significant, do not try to get up on your roof yourself – call a professional roof inspector who has the proper experience and tools to climb up and check out your roof for wind damage safely.

 If you’re tech-savvy type and have a drone (or a friend or family member who can help you out with one), you can use that drone to inspect your roof safely and get detailed images of potential damage.

 You should also be sure to examine the chimney, ventilation pipes, roof flashing, fencing, and gutters, since they can also become damaged by strong winds.